Steven Roth: Philanthropy and accolades

 Roth has served as a trustee of the Intrepid Museum Foundation, the Whitney Museum of American Art, the Jewish Theological Seminary of America, and the New York University School of Medicine Foundation.
 He also served as chair of the National Association of Real Estate Investment Trusts (NAREIT) and as a member of the Board of Overseers of Tuck.
 He funded the Roth Center for Jewish Life at Dartmouth and in 2012, he received an honorary Doctor of Humane Letters degree from Dartmouth.

 Honors and awards

 Roth was a Crain's Hall of Fame inductee in 2015.

 Personal life

 Roth's wife is Broadway producer Daryl Roth (née Atkins) who is also Jewish.
-They have two children: Jordan Roth (born 1975), who is the president and majority owner of Jujamcyn Theaters; and Amanda Roth Salzhauer.
+They have two children: Jordan Roth (born 1975), who is the former owner of Jujamcyn Theaters; and Amanda Roth Salzhauer.

 In August 2017, Roth had heart bypass surgery.
 After a brief medical leave, he resumed the reins of Vornado, saying to investors, “I’m not quite done yet.”